Bigg Boss 11: Salman Lashes Out At Arshi For Disrespecting Shilpa's Mother; Spl Guests Enter House!

 Fukrey Returns Team On Bigg Boss?

-There are also reports that Bollywood film, Fukrey Returns team might join Weekend Ka Vaar episode, to promote their film!
+Bollywood film, Fukrey Returns team will be join Weekend Ka Vaar episode (on Sunday), to promote their film!
+A few of them will also enter the house.
+The cast will be seen playing a fun game with the contestants.

 Bigg Boss 11: Gauri Pradhan WINS HEARTS!
 Gauri Praises Hiten & His Friends; Rebukes Hina Khan!